 \section{Numerical model and simulation details}

 We model active polymer chains as semi-flexible Gaussian beads-spring linear chains consisting of $N$ monomers, suspended in a 3D bulk fluid.
-Since we consider Gaussian polymers, non-neighbouring monomers do not interact with each other.
-To guarantee chain connectivity, neighbouring monomers interact via the combination of the truncated and shifted Lennard-Jones potential (also known as WCA) and the Finitely Extensible Nonlinear Elastic (FENE) potential.
+Since we consider Gaussian polymers, non-neighboring monomers do not interact with each other.
+To guarantee chain connectivity, neighboring monomers along the chain interact via the combination of the truncated and shifted Lennard-Jones potential (also known as WCA) and the Finitely Extensible Nonlinear Elastic (FENE) potential.
 The truncated and shifted Lennard-Jones (LJ) potential reads

 where $\sigma=1$ is the diameter of the monomer and is taken as the unit of length, $\epsilon=10\,k_B T$ with $k_B T=1$ the energy scale and $r=|\vec{r}_i - \vec{r}_j|$ is the Euclidean distance between the monomers $i$ and $j$ positioned at $\vec{r}_i$ and $\vec{r}_j$, respectively.
 The Finitely Extensible Nonlinear Elastic (FENE) potential reads